Open and close assemblies

-- Executable files (.exe)
+Executable files (.exe)

-- Windows 8 metadata files (.winmd)
+Windows 8 metadata files (.winmd)

-- NuGet packages (.nupkg)
+NuGet packages (.nupkg)

-- Microsoft Visual Studio Extensions packages (.vsix)
+Microsoft Visual Studio Extensions packages (.vsix)

-To open an assembly
+Open an assembly

-- Press Ctrl+O and then select an assembly file.
+Press Ctrl+O and then select an assembly file.

-- Click Open on the Assembly Explorer toolbar and then select an assembly file.
+Click Open on the Assembly Explorer toolbar and then select an assembly file.

-- Drag-and-drop an assembly file (or a selection of files) from Windows Explorer to the Assembly Explorer window.
+Drag an assembly file (or a selection of files) from Windows Explorer to the Assembly Explorer window.

-- Select the desired assemblies in the Process Explorer window and click Add Assembly to Assembly Explorer on the window's toolbar.
+Select the desired assemblies in the Process Explorer window and click Add Assembly to Assembly Explorer on the window's toolbar.

 As dotPeek does not make any modifications to the opened assemblies, you can close them by removing from the Assembly Explorer window.